Shekster21/Caeser/README.md

 #### Decryption:
 You have to provide the path of the file to be decrypted and the path of the file to store the output .
-You have to input the key output during encryption.
+You have to provide the key output during encryption.